-The information describing the situation at home in Hungary was very sketchy, but the news that did come was that a bloody revenge had started against everyone who had been part of the resistance against the Bolshevik forces in Budapest.
-It was no surprise when dad's troops were informed that the local Hungarian soldiers would be shipped off in trucks to a prisoner of war camp.
+Information about the situation at home in Hungary was sparse, but the news that did arrive spoke of bloody reprisals against all who had resisted the Bolshevik forces in Budapest.
+It was no surprise when Dad's troops were informed that the local Hungarian soldiers would be transported by trucks to a prisoner-of-war camp.
 There was an understanding that Béla Csabai, the doctor, Ensign Sándor Liptay, the English interpreter and the pastor would be exempted, so they could stay to look after the organisation of the lives of the families left behind.

-For my father this decision was a relief as Ica was eight months pregnant and Béla, who was also an obstetrician, would ensure that, in her difficult hours; she would not to be left alone to give birth.
+For my father, this decision was a relief, as Ica was eight months pregnant and Béla, also an obstetrician, would ensure that, in her most difficult hours; she would not to be left alone to give birth.
 The parting was very difficult.
 My father did not know what would happen to them; would they be forcibly deported to Siberia?
 My parents also had to face the fact that they might never see each other again.

-The Hungarian troops and my father had to be ready for their transport on the 30 May 1945.
+The Hungarian troops and my father had to be ready for their transport on 30 May 1945.
 Each took a backpack for their essential clothing and personal belongings; they threw a blanket over their shoulders to be prepared for a longer stay away.
-As the war had ended three weeks prior, all felt that they were not being delivered to a prisoner of war camp, but only for the process of disarmament to be implemented.
+As the war had ended three weeks prior, all felt that they were not being delivered to a prisoner of war camp, but only for the process of disarmament to take place.

 The American trucks arrived and everyone was squeezed onto the trucks, approximately thirty to forty per vehicle.
 The trip was not long because the convoy suddenly stopped at the Marklkofen sports ground, which was only three or four kilometres from the Schwimmbach home and all were ordered to disembark.
-Then an American sergeant began to give orders.
-First, he wanted the troops to sit in a tight group and then ordered that the officers line up separately in two-lines.
+Then, an American sergeant began to give orders.
+First, he instructed the troops to sit in a tight group, and then ordered the officers to line up separately in two-lines.

-Soldiers brought shovels and the troops were forced to dig pits.
-The form of the pits was such that the Hungarians could only think that these pits were their graves.
+Soldiers brought shovels, and the troops were forced to dig pits.
+The shape of the pits was such that the Hungarians could only think that these pits were their graves.
 While the soldiers were working, the Americans were laughing with each other and pointing at us.
 Suddenly, the sergeant stepped in front of the group of our officers and ordered them to run on the spot.
 This scene was very humiliating and all felt again how low the world had sunk.

-During the on-the-spot running, my father remembered that he could not help himself by saying under his breath, like a radio announcer on the Voice of America, the well-known introduction:
+While running on the spot, my father couldn't help but mutter under his breath, like a radio announcer on the Voice of America, the well-known introduction: